Frequently Asked Questions

 What is a Change Order?

 Change orders formally request work beyond a project's original scope, like additional materials or design changes.
-They're generally not covered by insurance, so property owners must pay these costs.
-A 50% deposit starts the work, and any change order exceeding $10,000 will require a separate contract.
+They can potentially change the Target Completion Date.
+They're generally not covered by insurance, so property owners must pay these costs in addition to the current contracted amount.
+A 50% deposit is required to start the additional materials or design changes.

 What is a Supplement?